 - extra strings to replace snapped strings

-- music stand for home practice
+- music stand for home – easier reading and good posture

 - case for transportation (preferably well padded)